BryB/LIbft/README.md

 # LIbft
+42 assignment:
-Recreating the Standard C library
+Recreate the standard C library from the ground-up